janraasch/janraaschcom/content/now.md

 tags: [freelancer, bluedot, bluedot impact, open source, elixir, phoenix, liveview, ruby on rails, ruby, web development, software development, consulting, bouldering, lead climbing, yoga, reading, music, lübeck, germany, gloves, wichteln, wichtel app, bearfeed, friendfeed, bear blog, rails 8, adriene mishler, tim senesi, tabby cat, tabby cats, tabbycats, tabbycats.club, one hacker way, one hacker way erik meijer, simple made easy, rich hickey, cal newport]
 ---

-*updated February 8th, 2025, from my home in Lübeck, Germany.*
+*updated February 20th, 2025, from my home in Lübeck, Germany.*

 **now**

 this is a [now](https://nownownow.com/about) page, and if you have your own site, [you should make one](https://nownownow.com/about), too.

 #### freelance work

-i'm excited to share that i'm currently collaborating with [BlueDot Impact](https://bluedot.org/).
+ready to take on new projects! whether you have a specific project in mind or just want to explore possibilities, let's chat - you can book a [free 30-min call](https://calendly.com/jan-raasch/office-hours), check out my previous work on the [hire me](/hire-me) page or [send me an email](mailto:jan@janraasch.com) to get in touch.

 #### open source projects

-i've hit pause on my own open source projects to focus on client work. here's what i was working on until january 2025:
+after taking a break, i'm excited to dive back into open source. still deciding which project to pick up first! here's what i was working on until january 2025:

 __ gloves __
 a photo sharing app for couples built with [Elixir](https://elixir-lang.org/) and [Phoenix LiveView](https://www.phoenixframework.org/).